 The flowers provide good color in the garden but are not great as cut flowers.

-Flowers Blooms: Summer to Fall
+Flower Blooms: Summer to Fall,

 Plant Height: Smaller varieties: 6″ – 12″; larger varieties: up to 15″